skylight-hq/skylight.digital/_projects/usaf_gearfit.md

     Together, we decided to prioritize the first phase of our work on improving how gear-fitment issues are surfaced by aircrew, particularly female pilots.
 Historically, HSD hasn't had an effective means for collecting such information in a reliable, organized, and accessible way.
-As we dug into this particular problem area, we found several reasons as to why:
+As we dug into this particular problem area, we found out several reasons why:
   </p>

   <ul>